Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 • More

-You can choose to go straight into Reykjavik to check into your accommodation and start sightseeing or stop at the Blue Lagoon.
+You can choose to go straight into Reykjavik to check into your accommodation and start sightseeing, or make an optional stop at the Blue Lagoon Geothermal Spa.

-The world-class Blue Lagoon geothermal spa is known for its healing waters, milky blue waters, and luxurious treatments.
-It’s in the middle of a moss-covered lava field and has an otherworldly atmosphere — it’s the perfect place to soak away the stresses of your flight.
+The world-class Blue Lagoon geothermal spa is known for its healing properties, milky blue waters, and luxurious treatments.
+It’s in the middle of a moss-covered lava field, where you can soak away the stresses of your flight.
 Relax with a silica-rich face pack and unwind in the warm, geothermal waters.

 If your flight arrives in the evening and you don’t have time to visit the Blue Lagoon, don’t worry!
 Just let your travel consultant know when booking, and they’ll help you find the best time to go based on your flight.

 When you arrive in Reykjavik, you can drop your bags off at your hotel and spend the rest of the day exploring.
-It’s the world’s northernmost capital city and has plenty to entertain visitors.
+It’s the world’s northernmost capital city and offers plenty of attractions to entertain visitors.

-Climb the tower of the Hallgrimskirkja church, one of Iceland’s tallest buildings.
-Walk to the Old Harbor to look out to sea and admire the glassy structure of the Harpa Concert Hall.
+Climb the tower of Hallgrimskirkja Church, one of Iceland’s tallest buildings.
+Walk to the Old Harbor to look out to sea and admire the glassy structure of Harpa Concert Hall.

-You could also visit one of the city’s best museums to learn about Icelandic art or history.
+You can also visit one of the city’s best museums to learn about Icelandic art or history.
 The Einar Jonsson Museum and Sculpture Garden is a good choice for art lovers.

-We recommend spending at least a few hours exploring Reykjavik, as this is one of the only opportunities you’ll get to experience the city.
-Enjoy an evening at some of the city’s best bars and try some traditional Icelandic cuisine in a local restaurant.
+Spending at least a few hours exploring Reykjavik is highly recommended, as this is one of the only opportunities you’ll get to experience the city.
+Take this time to enjoy your evening at some of the city’s best bars and try traditional Icelandic cuisine in a local restaurant.

 After an exciting day of exploring the city, you’ll spend the night in central Reykjavik.